 Don't be shy.
 Take a piece of paper and a pen and sketch out the distances and locations to clarify the big picture.

 Once you've done these calculations and gotten an idea of how far these services are from your potential home, you can make better decisions about how good this neighborhood is for you (at least from that aspect).

-Anyway, there is no disputing the importance of this strategy regarding your question about how to Choose the Right Neighborhood.
+Anyway, there is no disputing about the importance of this strategy regarding your question on choosing the 'right' neighborhood.

 3. Do Your Homework.

 "If you want to be lucky, do your homework."

 Although everything mentioned above indeed represents to some degree the concept of "doing homework" regarding your future residential neighborhood, this paragraph has "Homework" written all over it.